sql-machine-learning/elasticdl/docs/tutorials/elasticdl_cloud.md

       readOnly: false
 ```

 ### Submit Job

-Please refer to [elasticdl_local tutorual](./elasticdl_local.md) to build the `elasticdl:ci` image.
-The difference is that we have to push the image to Google Cloud repo.
+Please refer to [elasticdl_local tutorial](./elasticdl_local.md) to build the `elasticdl:ci` image.
+The difference is that we have to push the image to google cloud repo.
 We use the following command to get the authentication:

 ```
 gcloud auth configure-docker
 ```

 We launch a training job with 2 PS pods and 4 worker pods.
 The master pod and PS pods are set with priority, while worker pods are set with low priority.
+The training docker image will be pushed to google cloud repo.

 ```
 python -m elasticdl.python.elasticdl.client train \